 Brookline College is a small niche school located in the urban area of Phoenix.
 Degree programs are career-focused with the college allowing flexible learning options like online study.
 Undergraduate degrees are available in the field of healthcare, business, and law.
 Nursing is the only graduate-level degree currently offered through Brookline College.
 A highlight of Brookline College is fixed tuition rates and job placement assistance.

 Degrees: BSN, MSN

 10. Grand Canyon University

-Grand Canyon University is a proprietary college, centrally located in Phoenix.
-The university has six different colleges awarding both graduate and undergraduate degrees.
-The college specializes in broad learning options with most degrees allowing students to choose different concentrations.
-The college does identify as a Christian university, but has declared itself nondenominational.
-Grand Canyon University recently expanded its catalog to offer more online and hybrid degree options to students.
+Grand Canyon University is a private Christian university located in Phoenix.
+The university has nine different colleges awarding both graduate and undergraduate degrees.
+GCU specializes in broad learning options with most degrees allowing students to choose different concentrations.
+The university recently expanded its catalog to offer more online and hybrid degree options to students.

 Degrees: BSN, MSN, DNP

 Are There Accelerated Nursing Degree Programs in Arizona?

 Yes, there are search results for “accelerated nursing degree programs Arizona.”
 As of January of 2020, there are four schools that offer this option.
 In these programs, a person can earn a degree in nearly half the time it takes for a standard program.
 For instance, a bachelor’s degree that usually takes a total of four years to complete can be completed in a little over two years.